Organic Crop Certification

 The fifth element which, must be included in an organic system plan, pertains to split production or handling operations.
 This provision requires an operation that produces both organic and nonorganic products to describe the management practices and physical barriers established to prevent commingling of organic and nonorganic products during all stages of production, harvest, storage, and transportation.

-Regulations do not specify the required width for a buffer zone, but they state that buffers must be “sufficient to prevent contamination.”
+Regulations do not specify the required width for a buffer zone (See Figure 2.3), but they state that buffers must be “sufficient to prevent contamination.”
 It is the farmer’s responsibility to assess the risks and take appropriate measures to minimize contamination.
 Therefore, the width of buffers must be adjusted for individual circumstances.

 The last element of the organic system plan provides additional information deemed necessary by the certifying agent to evaluate compliance with the regulation.
 This may include: